spr-networks/turtles-january-23/README.md

 This is a self hosted challenge -- your goal is to pivot from t1_start across the environment and collect three flags along the way.

+## Dependencies
+See host-install.sh.
+Make sure wireless-regdb is installed on the host, along with the mac hwsim drivers.
+It was observed that missing the regulatory db on the host stops the challenges from running correctly.

 ## Running the system
 ```
 docker-compose up -d